bohdan462/bohdan462/README.md

-# 👾 Mobile-First Full-Stack Developer & ML Enthusiast
+# 👾 Mobile-First Full-Stack Developer & ML

 Hey, I’m a **mobile-first full-stack dev** who loves messing with iOS, web apps, and sprinkling in some **machine learning** magic.
 If it’s tech, I’m probably nerding out on it. 😎